sayanarijit/sayanarijit.github.io/src/site/notes/WebAssembly.md

 # WebAssembly

-WebAssembly was supposed to be a saviour for the web developers (like [[Rust]] is a saviour for the system to system developers) by ridding them of the horrors of JavaScript and [[TypeScript gotchas]].
+WebAssembly was supposed to be a saviour for the web developers (like [[Rust]] is a saviour for the system developers) by ridding them of the horrors of JavaScript and [[TypeScript gotchas]].
 But so far, it hasn't succeeded, and people still _Always bet on JavaScript_.

 However, there are scenarios on the web where WebAssembly is more suitable.
 For e.g. online games, photo editors etc. i.e. web apps with logic complex enough for JavaScript to hack.